If you're aged 16–25, the Ludlow Foyer can be a great place to live!

 We appreciate that additional support may be required from time to time with agencies such as the Community Substance Misuse team, CMHT, CAMHS, Probation services, Youth Offending or Social workers/Personal Advisor.

-Your landlord is South Shropshire Housing Association.
-Weekly rent and service charge are your responsibility.
-Rent arrears which accrue will not be tolerated and you will be served notice through the Association and in line with the Rent Arrears Policy.
+Your landlord is Connexus Homes Ltd. Weekly rent and service charge are your responsibility.
+Rent arrears which accrue will not be tolerated.

-Non adherence to the support plan may lead to the resident being served with a Notice of Seeking Possession as a Licensee, as the offer is directly linked to maintaining and adhering to the support plan.
+Non adherence to the support plan may lead to the resident being served with a Notice to Leave, as the offer is directly linked to maintaining and adhering to the support plan.